Epigrammata LXXXI – XC

 Urbane gratulatur, qui Romae factus est pauper episcopus

-Congratulations to that citizen, who, poor man, has been made the bishop of Rome
+Polite congratulations, poor man, who has been made bishop of Rome

 Quod sibi Bethsaide,1 nunc est mihi Petrus in urbe: